cdmoseley/Housing_Zillow/README.md

 # About the Dataset
 <img width="500" alt="Screenshot 2024-03-28 at 2 06 38 PM" src="https://github.com/cdmoseley/Housing_Zillow/assets/161170070/26632301-4631-4be7-b91e-e92cf405781c">

-This dataset was pulled off of Zillow.
-Many people have likely encountered Zillow at some point, either actively looking for a home to buy/rent, or just dreaming for that future house they would like to live in one day.

-On its database, Zillow currently possesses 135 million properties and 48.11% of real estate website traffic is through Zillow.
-This is substantial considering how many different real estate websites exist.

-One of the things Zillow does really well and is known for is its data collection.
-They have several datasets available to the public, to include Home Values Forecasts for the next month, quarter-ahead, and year-ahead, Rental housing stock information, aggregated for sale listings, breakdown of Information By Home Type and several more.

-The dataset I chose to analyze for this project was the Zillow Home Value Index (ZHVI).
-This is a measure of the typical home value and market changes across a given region and housing type and housing type.
-It reflects the typical value for homes in the 35th to 65th percentile Range.
-While they offer data at different levels even all the way down to summarized by neighborhood, I chose to analyze by Zip code for the scope of this project.
+This dataset comes straight from Zillow, a site many of us have probably browsed while searching for our next home or just daydreaming about what our dream home might look like.
+Zillow's got a massive database—135 million properties, to be exact—and it's a big player in the real estate scene, pulling in nearly half of all real estate website traffic.

+What sets Zillow apart is its knack for gathering data.
+They have all sorts of datasets up for grabs, from forecasts on home values for the next month, quarter, or year, to info on rental housing stock and aggregated listings for sale.
+For this project, I honed in on the Zillow Home Value Index (ZHVI), which gives us a pulse on typical home values and market shifts across different regions and housing types.

+Now, while Zillow provides data down neighborhood level, I kept things broader, focusing on zip codes for my analysis.

-Lastly, just a note of the Zestimate, this is something internal that Zillow produces based on an algorithm that analyzes several factors, to include data from public property records, tax reords, recent home sales, and user-submitted information.
+Lastly, just to note the Zestimate, this is something internal that Zillow produces based on an algorithm that analyzes several factors.
+These include data from public property records, tax reords, recent home sales, and user-submitted information.

 # Initial Data Analysis
 First, I read in my data: